SantiagoHerreraH/Shovel_Knight_on_ECS_Engine/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * Visual Studio 2022

-### How to run the project
+### How to play the project

-Explain which project (version) must be run.
-* any extra steps if required
+* Download the project from the repo
+* Go to Build folder
+* click on 1DAE14_GameProject_SantiagoHerreraHuerta.exe
+* Wait a bit for the project to load

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- HOW TO PLAY -->
-## How to play

-Use this space to show useful examples of how a game can be played.
-Additional screenshots and demos work well in this space.

 ### Controls
-* WASD to move
+* AD to move horizontally
+* SPACE to jump
+* S while on air is shovel down
+* J to shovel horizontally

 <p align="right">(<a href="#readme-top">back to top</a>)</p>